NFL Thanksgiving Games 2025 RECAP!

 Trey Smith with the ankle, Juwan Taylor with an elbow.
 We mentioned Simmons, left wrists.

-That's when you worry about Mahomes, too, if that line breaks down.
-We saw it in the Super Bowl.
+That's when you worry about Mahomes, too.
+If that line breaks down, we saw it in the Super Bowl.

-It happened for any quarterback.
+It would happen for any quarterback.

 But they get nine days now to rest up, and then they have to go on one of those runs.
 And if they do it,